Common fraud schemes & scams

 Cyber fraud

-Cyber fraud schemes include anything that happens online: malware, trojan horses, viruses, phishing emails, and more.
+Cyber fraud is a broad category of fraud that includes many types of financial crime that happen online: malware, trojan horses, viruses, phishing emails, and more.
 It could be someone impersonating the CEO of your company to gain account access, or hackers holding a computer system for ransom.
 Cyber fraud is on the rise as more interactions and transactions move online.

 Financial statement fraud